OscarSavolainenDR/AutomatedFilesBackup/README.md

 ```
 crontab -e
 ```
-And add the above line to the end of your file, with whatever tiem schedule you wish.
+And add the above line to the end of your file, with whatever time schedule you wish.
 If this is your first time using `crontab`, you will have to select your text editor.
 Choose your favorite text editor, but you can always change it  at anytime afterwards via running `select-editor` and choosing again.